Visit the EEC

 Q: When is the Electoral Education Centre open?

-The Electoral Education Centre (EEC) is open on weekdays from 8.30am until 4.30pm.
+The Electoral Education Centre (EEC) is open on weekdays.
 With prior arrangement, groups wishing to visit the EEC on weekends or in the evening can generally be accommodated.

 Q: How much does it cost to visit the Electoral Education Centre?